webdeveric/http-api-debug/README.md

 Options Page

-- Include/Exclude domains only
 - Purge Policy (daily, weekly, monthly)
 - Purge now button - and add to bulk options
 - Keep at most X log entries
-- Only record log if WP_DEBUG is true